...

 The Battle Continues for Britney Spears’ Pets

 Here on the blog for the Law Office of Bryan Fagan, we have previously covered that Britney Spears is currently going through a divorce from her husband Sam Asghari.
 Her husband filed for divorce after less than two years of marriage.
-A divorce is not an easy time for anyone let alone for a celebrity who has previously battled mental health crises and a difficult time exiting a conservatorship where her daily life and major decisions were controlled by her father, Jamie Spears.
+Divorce is not easy for anyone, especially for a celebrity who previously battled mental health crises and struggled to exit a conservatorship where her father, Jamie Spears, controlled her daily life and major decisions.

 However, it seems that Ms. Spears purchased a new puppy only a day after she and her husband reached an agreement on how to divide custody of their other dogs together.
 At first glance, this may seem like a relatively silly topic for us to be covering here on the blog for the Law Office of Bryan Fagan.
 Why should we be concerned with how a celebrity and her husband divide up time with their pets in preparation for divorce?
 In truth, this is not a major concern for us and surely the world will continue to rotate on its axis no matter how Britney Spears decides an issue regarding her dogs.

 With that said, this is an interesting subject for us to talk about here on our blog today given that the Law Office of Bryan Fagan practices both in the areas of family law, guardianship, and estate planning.
 Therefore, we have a perspective on this subject that many other attorneys may not have.
-If you are interested, Ms. Spears will retain custody of four dogs of the marriage, and her soon-to-be ex-husband will retain custody of one dog.
+If you’re interested, Ms. Spears will retain custody of four dogs from the marriage, while her soon-to-be ex-husband will retain custody of one dog.

 Custody arrangements for dogs are not treated in the same way as custody arrangements for children.
 Whereas two people going through a divorce will spend a great deal of time going through different arrangements and possibilities for the custody of their children it is obvious that custody of dogs will not be as heated a topic.
 With that said, it is still worth talking about how dogs factor into the dissolution of a marriage as they count as property.
 You and your family may be able to apply some of the lessons regarding property division based on the information we share in this blog post today.